Top tasting rooms in and around historic Sonoma Plaza.

 Blue Farm Wines

 Small but impressive Blue Farm Wines produces Pinot Noir and Chardonnay from vineyards throughout Sonoma County.
-Grapes from Sonoma estate of winegrower and proprietor Anne Moller-Racke go into three of the Pinots.
+Grapes from the Carneros District estate of winegrower and proprietor Anne Moller-Racke go into some of the wines.
 Moller-Racke’s rose garden with dozens of varieties is a stop on the short vineyard walk that precedes many tastings.

 Read the full Blue Farm Wines review here.